thetinygoat/parabola/README.md

 Where `%` is the specifier, `1000` is the encoded number followed by a CRLF.

 ## Arrays
 Arrays are specified with `#` they can contain data of any of the other four types.
-DictX protocol does not support nested arrays and `Nil` arrays.
+Parabola protocol does not support nested arrays and `Nil` arrays.
 Example:
 ```
 #2